 Is it really as simple as that?
 Is the attacker that your scared brain visualizes based solely on what your cultural experience tells you to expect?

 It was about 25 years after my mom's attack that I first heard of sleep paralysis, which, as you probably know, is the clinical name of these nocturnal assaults.
-Sleep paralysis can be characterized by an inability to speak or move, a feeling of intense crushing weight on the chest, and/or hallucinations which can be visual, auditory, tactile, or even strange smells.
+Sleep paralysis can be characterized by an inability to speak or move, a feeling of intense crushing weight on the chest, and/or hallucinations which can be visual, auditory, tactile, and even include strange smells.
 It happens only during REM sleep, often just as it's beginning or ending.
 Sleep paralysis is five times more likely to happen to people sleeping on their backs, facing up.
 Drugs such as Prozac have been found effective in controlling sleep paralysis attacks.
 Although most sleep paralysis episodes do not include the visual apparition, more than enough do include it to account for all reported nocturnal assaults.
-Sleep paralysis is well understood, well documented, and is an accepted psychological phenomenon among almost all medical professionals.
+Sleep paralysis is well understood, well documented, and is an accepted psychological phenomenon in the medical professional.

 So why, then, did it take me a further several years before I made the connection between my mom's attack and sleep paralysis?
 I had spent so many years fully believing that my mom had been attacked by a ghost that it never even occurred to me to seek more reasonable explanations elsewhere, even when the obvious answer was staring me in the face, literally, as I was reading books about it.
 Perhaps this is the same reason that even in an age where most people have at least heard of sleep paralysis, believers in alien abductions and noctural ghost attacks firmly stick to paranormal explanations for their own sleep paralysis experiences.

 Many believers, when confronted with this explanation for their experience, will point out differences between their experience and the known symptoms of sleep paralysis.
 Of course, visual, audible, and tactile hallucinations are part of the known symptoms of sleep paralysis, so it's kind of hard for them to come up with details that can't be attributed to known sleep paralysis effects.
-And that's an uncomfortable position to be in as a skeptic: no matter what the believer reports, we can explain it with "It's a hallucination."
-That's just like creationists being able to explain anything with "God did it," no further evidence needed.
-The difference is that we can actually test nocturnal assault sufferers, and whenever we do, we end up with video of them lying in their bed looking paralyzed, with a conspicuous absence of gray aliens in the room.
+And that's an awkward position for the scientific profession to be in: no matter what the believer reports, we can explain it with "It's a hallucination."
+That makes us sound exactly like Young Earth Creationists explaining everything with "God did it," no further evidence needed.
+The difference is that we can actually test sleep paralysis sufferers, and whenever we do, we end up with video of them lying in their bed looking paralyzed, with a conspicuous absence of gray aliens, Mohinis, or Old Hags in the room.

 So it took over thirty years, but I finally did explain my mom's noctural assault, at least to my own satisfaction.
 You might wonder what her own assessment is, in light of this explanation.
 She went to medical school, spent her whole career in biotech, has a very scientific mind, and is convinced to this day that she was attacked by a ghost.
 She never read the Betty and Barney Hill story.